-In 2016 a loan was received from DigiPlex Norway AS (DNAS), in the amount of NOK 20 million (net).
-This increased the balance of funds owed to DNAS to circa NOK 144m.
-These funds were then fully distributed to the Company's shareholder in order to reduce the total debt owed.
-The shareholder loan agreement does not contain restrictive covenants.
+The Company has loans from DigiPlex Norway AS (DNAS), in the amount of NOK 143.8 million, received as guarantor to DNAS bond loan agreement.
+There is a shareholder loan of NOK 105.5 million, and the agreement does not contain restrictive covenants.
 Although the loan is stated to be payable on demand, there are contractual restrictions that restrict repayment thereof.